 Building Culture from the Bottom-Up

-- Nurture belongingness: Research indicates that having friends at work improves engagement levels and performance.
+2. Nurture belongingness: Research indicates that having friends at work improves engagement levels and performance.
 If you can make other people feel like they belong, the workplace will become much better to work at.
 And irrespective of the overall culture of the organization, your own team can have a ‘microculture’ where people feel a sense of belonging and bonding.

-It certainly helps if the leadership of an organization works to drive organization culture and to link it to the vision and mission as well as organizational strategy.
+It certainly helps if the leadership of an organization works to drive organizational culture and to link it to the vision and mission as well as organizational strategy.
 However, through a bottom-up approach, every individual can influence and improve the culture that they work in and make work more fun and rewarding.
 So are you ready?

 Sumit has been working in HR & HR consulting roles for 16+ years across sectors and verticals and specializes in organization design, wellbeing, storytelling & design thinking, and performance management.
 In his career with consulting firms such as Aon, Deloitte, and Accenture, he has successfully led programs aimed at total HR transformation for clients.
 Recently, as Associate Director for India Consulting at Deloitte, he worked with clients on cultural transformation and HR process and policy design.
 He also organized and spoke at conferences and events about a variety of topics relevant to HR today.
 Now self-employed, he works with clients across the globe on a variety of HR solution areas.